Sharron Davies: Politics and activism

+In 2026, Davies spoke out in favour of revoking access to abortion medication by mail, saying that abortion pills could "too easily fall into the hands of abusers".

+Transgender rights

-Davies is known for her anti-trans views on gender identity and trans rights, and has been associated with the gender-critical movement.
-She has expressed concerns about the impact of self-identification on women's sport and spaces, arguing that it may disadvantage cisgender women.
+Davies is known for her criticism of transgender rights, and has been associated with the gender-critical movement.
+She has expressed concerns about the impact of gender self-identification on women's sport and spaces, arguing that it may disadvantage cisgender women.
 These views have generated significant debate and controversy.

 In 2019, Davies made comments about participation by trans women in women's sport, opposing such participation and saying that trans women hold a biological advantage in sports.
 She became involved in the question of trans women in sport because at the 1980 Olympics she lost out on gold to Petra Schneider who, along with other East German athletes, had been put on testosterone to enhance their performances through doping.

 In a tweet posted on 21 December 2019, Davies expressed her disapproval of drag shows, comparing them to blackface.
 The statement drew criticism with some commentators finding her comparison to blackface inappropriate and disrespectful of the fight against racism.
 In response to the criticism, Davies clarified that her comment was not intended to be understood as racist.
 In April 2025, shortly after the death of transgender female drag performer and activist Bianca Castro-Arabejo (Jiggly Caliente), Davies responded to a BBC News obituary for Castro-Arabejo by posting, "When will this stop?
 Endless drag stories.
 I'd love to know who's responsible?", which attracted criticism from other X users including actress Faye Wheeler, who replied, "You are a heartless person."